 that has made a submission or comment in relation to the making of a reviewable regulatory decision following an invitation to do so under this Law or the Rules.

+[Section 244 amended see SA Act No. 79 of 2013 s.
+22 and WA Gazette 14 Mar 2014 p.
+632.]

 Division 2 — Merits review for reviewable regulatory decisions

 245. Applications for review